andrewlpmcneill/scheduler/README.md

 This repository is the result of my practice and first experience with React.
 Naturally, HTML, CSS3, JS, and AJAX front-end skills were required, as well as Node skills and Jest and Cypress testing skills.

-Scheduler was extensively tested using Jest for unit-testing, and Cypress for end-to-end testing.
+Scheduler was tested using Jest for unit-testing, and Cypress for end-to-end testing.
 It served as an introduction for me to both.

 ## Getting Started